hashicorp/terraform-provider-azurerm/website/docs/r/image.html.markdown

 * `blob_uri` - (Optional) Specifies the URI in Azure storage of the blob that you want to use to create the image.
 * `caching` - (Optional) Specifies the caching mode as `ReadWrite`, `ReadOnly`, or `None`.
 Defaults to `None`.
 * `size_gb` - (Optional) Specifies the size of the image to be created.
 The target size can't be smaller than the source size.
+* `disk_encryption_set_id` - (Optional) The ID of the Disk Encryption Set which should be used to encrypt this disk.
+Changing this forces a new resource to be created.

 ## Attributes Reference